mkwilbux/OpenSaysMe/README.md

     Example: Content creators might want to just convert jpg files to png.
 Command line simple.
     Example: Users might want to take screen capture in the background with scrot

-Also: add and restore abandoned Software. fuly customizale!
+Also: add and restore unmaintained Software. fuly customizale!